 Learn More About Our History

-The Canadian National Exhibition (CNE) was founded in 1879 for the purpose of fostering the development of agriculture, industry and the arts.
+The Canadian National Exhibition (CNE) is a not-for-profit organization that was founded in 1879 for the purpose of fostering the development of agriculture, industry and the arts.

 Originally called the Toronto Industrial Exhibition, the name was officially changed to the Canadian National Exhibition in 1912 to better represent what the fair had become: "A Show Window of the Nation".